bbazwalt/whatsapp-clone/README.md

 • Tech Stack: Java, Spring Boot, JavaScript, React, Redux, Tailwind CSS, MUI, MySQL, Hibernate, Vercel & Railway.

-• Implemented real-time chat functionalities such as personal chat, group chat, user profile pictures, user search & utilized Spring Security with JWT for secure Login & Signup.
+• Implemented real-time chat functionalities such as personal chat, group chat, profile pictures, user search & utilized Spring Security with JWT for secure Login & Signup.

 • Deployed the Spring Boot Application on Railway & the React application on Vercel.
 Utilized external API endpoints such as Cloudinary API for image storage.
 Employed Spring Boot WebSocket for backend operations & leveraged StompJS & SockJS for real-time communication on the frontend which can improve user engagement, satisfaction, collaboration & productivity up to 20%.